kcp-dev/kcp/docs/content/developers/kcp-playground.md

   # NOTE: As of today playground supports one shard only, and it must be named "main".
   shards:
     - name: main

+      # Use an existing kcp instance (alternative to provision one on the flight)
+      use:
+        kubeConfigPath: <path to a kubeconfig>

       # Defines if a deployment coordinator has to be run for this Shard.
       deploymentCoordinator: true